lucianistal/UYG332-FinalProject/README.md

 ## Project Overview

-This individual project demonstrates the application of fundamental image processing techniques using Python and OpenCV.
+This individual project shows the application of fundamental image processing techniques using Python and OpenCV.
 The dataset includes six images, and each task showcases a different operation, such as intensity analysis, image transformations, noise filtering, unsharp masking, and enhancement.

 ## Contents

 - `uyg332_final_project.ipynb`: Main Jupyter notebook with all solutions.
-- Image dataset provided by the instructor (do not modify or replace images).
+- Image dataset provided by the instructor.
 - This `README.md` file.

 ## Requirements